By: Sarah Richard

-In the second part of her two-part series from China’s Yunnan Province, Hong Kong travel blogger Sarah Richard travels from Lijiang to Shangri-La, where she savours Tibetan food and culture, and another sublime stay in a Banyan Tree Resort.
+In the second part of a two-part series from China’s Yunnan Province, Sarah Richard travels from Lijiang to Shangri-La, where she savours Tibetan food and culture, and another sublime stay in a Banyan Tree Resort.

 I must have looked unhappy to be leaving wonderful Lijiang behind because my driver said, ‘Don’t worry, Miss Richard, Ringha is even more beautiful’.
 Surely nothing could beat the view of the sun hitting the snow-capped mountains each morning?
 However, I let my thoughts melt away during my four-hour drive north to Shangri-La (formerly Zhongdian, and the nearest town to Ringha) by watching the views, in what seemed like an episode of National Geographic, from my car window.